billy-the-ape/alphabot-api-example/README.md

 4. Run `ngrok http 8080` in another terminal, after setting up a free [ngrok](https://ngrok.com/) account (or your choice of localhost tunneling services) to make your webhook a public URL on the internet.
 5. Copy the Forwarding url (should end with .ngrok-free.app) and paste it into your Webhook url in your [Alphabot profile](https://alphabot.app/#profile-developer)
 6. You are now receiving Alphabot webhooks and receiving real time data updates.
 Congratulations!

+You could easily connect your fork to a new website at [render.com](https://render.com) or similar if you prefer to run the node server in the cloud.